maxmax91/PM3/README.md

 sleep_time = 5                               # Time (in seconds) to check process
 debug = False                                # Crocn Checker debug info
 ```
+# Glossary
+Error: Important and non recoverable error occurred.
+Warning: The command has not been executed, anyway there should not be problem
+(e.g.: executed a process that was already running)

 ## Autocompletition (experimental)
 ### Bash